yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore-ysql.md

 In addition to restoring to a particular timestamp, you can also restore to a relative time, such as "ten minutes ago".
 In this example, you'll delete some data from the existing `employees` table, then restore the state of the database to what it was five minutes prior.

+When you specify a relative time, you can specify any or all of _days_, _hours_, and _minutes_.
+For example:

+* `"5m"` to restore from five minutes ago
+* `"1h"` to restore from one hour ago
+* `"3d"` to restore from three days ago
+* `"1h 5m"` to restore from one hour and five minutes ago

+**Careful!** If you specify a time prior to when you created the table, the restore will leave the table intact, but empty.

-1. Wait five minutes after you complete the steps in the previous section.
+1. Wait at least five minutes after you complete the steps in the previous section.
 This is so that you can use a known relative time for the restore.

-1. Remove employee 1223 from the table:
+1. In the YSQL shell, remove employee 1223 from the table:

     ```sql
     yugabyte=# delete from employees where employee_no=1223;